On Regularizability and its Application to Online Control of Unstable LTI Systems: Problem Setup

 \section{Problem Setup}

-In this section, we introduce the problem setup and highlight its unique feature through an example.
-Consider a discrete-time LTI system of the form,
+In this section, we introduce the problem setup and highlight its unique features through an example.
+Consider a discrete-time LTI model of the form,

-where $A\in\mathbb{R}^{n\times n}$ and $B\in\mathbb{R}^{n\times m}$ are the system parameters and $\x_t\in\mathbb{R}^{n}$ and $\u_t\in\mathbb{R}^{m}$ denote the state and control inputs at iteration $t$, respectively.
+where $A\in\mathbb{R}^{n\times n}$ and $B\in\mathbb{R}^{n\times m}$ are the system parameters and $\x_t\in\mathbb{R}^{n}$ and $\u_t\in\mathbb{R}^{m}$ denote the state and control inputs at time index $t$, respectively.
 We assume that the system matrix $A$ is unknown and (possibly) unstable, and that the input matrix $B$ is known.
-The problem of interest is to design $\u_t$ from state measurements (and not the system matrix $A$) such that: \RomanNumeralCaps{1}) the system is regulated, with a norm uniformly bounded during the learning process, e.g., $\x_t$ evolves in a safe region with a quantifiable bounded norm, and the corresponding data matrix does not become ill-condition, and \RomanNumeralCaps{2}) the system generates informative data for post-processing such as data-driven stabilization or system identification.\footnote{Inspired by \cite{van2019data}, we interchangeably use the terms linear independence and \textit{informativity} of data to emphasize that the collected data has useful information content for decision-making.}
+The problem of interest is to design $\u_t$ from online state measurements (and not the system matrix $A$ nor the offline data) such that: \RomanNumeralCaps{1}) the system is regulated, with a norm uniformly bounded during the learning process, e.g., $\x_t$ evolves in a (safe) region with a quantifiable bounded norm, and the corresponding data matrix does not become ill-conditioned, and \RomanNumeralCaps{2}) the system generates informative data for post-processing, for example in the context of data-driven stabilization or system identification.\footnote{We interchangeably use the terms linear independence and \textit{informativity} of data to emphasize that the collected data has useful information content for decision-making; the orthogonal ``hidden" signal $\z_t$ in \Cref{lem:algo-dyn} further exemplifies this perspective.}

-Considering regulation by having access to input matrix is of interest in applications where it is known a priori how various control inputs effect the dynamic states, e.g., the effect of elevator deflection on the pitch dynamics for longitudinal aircraft dynamics.
-Intuitively, this assumption allows an online regulation mechanism to have a chance of stabilizing an unknown unstable system in real-time.
-The data-guided regulation scenario where in addition to the uncertain system matrix, the input matrix is unknown will be examined in our future works.
+{ Considering regulation by having access to the input matrix is of interest in applications where it is known a priori how various control inputs effect the dynamic states, e.g., how the elevator deflection effects the aircraft pitch dynamics, or influencing a diffusive network from certain boundary nodes.
+Intuitively, this assumption allows an online regulation mechanism to have a chance of stabilizing an unknown (and possibly) unstable system in real-time from the onset of the learning process.}

 The following example motivates our setup and underscores why the data-guided perspective requires introducing new system theoretic notions. \begin{example} For any positive integer $n$, define the system matrix $A \in \mathbb{R}^{n\times n}$ and the input matrix $B \in \mathbb{R}^{n}$ as,